ar-arya-12/Question_answering_AI/README.md

 ## Question_answering

 ### Objective
-This repository contains a web application built using Streamlit that integrates a Hugging Face language model (Mistral-7B-Instruct-v0.2) via LangChain.
+This repository contains a web application built using Streamlit that integrates a Google Large language model "Gemin".
 The application allows users to input questions and receive AI-generated responses in real-time.

 ### Tasks

-1. Integrate a Hugging Face language model using the LangChain library.<br>
+1. Integrate a Google LLM model using the LangChain library.<br>
 2. Design a user-friendly interface with Streamlit for easy interaction.<br>
 3. Ensure secure handling of API keys and seamless deployment.<br>